CFA Level 2

 source: CFA Institute

-- There will be total 360 points for the whole exam.
-You would be given 3 points for each correct answer and there is no penalty for any incorrect answer.
-The time period is of 360 minutes (6 hours) for the whole exam.
+- There will be a total of 360 points for the whole exam.
+You would be given 3 points for each correct answer, and there is no penalty for any incorrect answer.
+The duration would be 360 minutes (6 hours) for the whole exam.

-- The major change in the pattern is that there are 10 item set (each around 400-800 words) with six multiple choice questions in each session (Morning & Afternoon Session).
-These six questions may be dependent or independent on each other.
+- The major change in the pattern is that there is a 10-item set (each around 400-800 words) with six multiple-choice questions in each session (morning and afternoon session).
+These six questions may be dependent or independent of each other.

-- Each item set question covers only one study session (FSA, Ethics, Portfolio) which makes it a bit easier to solve the vignette.
+- Each item set question covers only one study session (FSA, Ethics, Portfolio), making it easier to solve the vignette.

 CFA Level 2 Study Plan / Prep Tips

-If you have just passed CFA Level 1 and are thinking that you will definitely crack CFA Level 2 exam in one go, then you may have judged the difficulty level of CFA Level 2 exam by the number of questions.
-While the number of questions in CFA Level 2 exam are certainly lesser, but the difficulty level of the exam is much more than CFA Level 1.
+If you have just passed CFA Level 1 and think that you may crack CFA Level 2 exam at one time, then you may have estimated the difficulty level of the CFA Level 2 exam by the number of questions.
+Unfortunately, while the number of questions in the CFA Level 2 exam is certainly lower, the difficulty level of the exam is much higher than CFA Level 1.

-Here are the few things you need to keep in mind if you want to crack CFA Level 2 exam in one go
+Here are the few things you need to keep in mind if you want to crack the CFA Level 2 exam in one go.

 CFA Level 2 exam is the hardest of all level

-- No, it’s not what we’re saying.
-Rather it’s being said by the professionals who have already passed CFA.
-They said that by any means CFA Level 2 exam is the toughest compared to its other two counter-parts.
+- No, it is not what we are saying.
+Rather, it is advised by the professionals who have already excelled in CFA.
+According to them, by some means, the CFA Level 2 exam is the toughest compared to its other two counterparts.

-- There are few reasons for that.
-First of all, CFA Level 1 is way too easy for people who are good in finance and have a background in economics and maths.
+- There are several reasons for that.
+First of all, CFA Level 1 is easier for people who are good in finance and possess a background in economics and maths.

-- Secondly, when the students are transitioning from Level 1 to Level 2, they’re unable to understand the difficulty level of CFA Level 2 exam until they face the questions in examination hall.
+- Secondly, when the students are transitioning from Level 1 to Level 2, they cannot understand the difficulty level of the CFA Level 2 exam until they face the questions in the examination hall.

-- Of course, these are generalized statements and don’t include everybody, but still there is truth in these statements.
-So don’t take CFA Level 2 exam lightly.
+- Of course, these are generalized statements and do not include everybody.
+Despite that, there is truth in these statements.
+So do not take the CFA Level 2 exam lightly.

-- Also note that now with CFA Level 2, the competition is between serious candidates who have passed Level 1 examination.
+- Also, note that now with CFA Level 2, the competition is between serious candidates who have surpassed the Level 1 examination.

 You need to double your preparation time:

-- If you have studied 2-3 hours a day for CFA Level 1 exam, you need to double that amount every day if you want to pass CFA Level 2 exam.
+- If you have studied 2-3 hours a day for the CFA Level 1 exam, you need to double that amount every day to pass the CFA Level 2 exam.

-- And you need much more depth in comprehending the concepts than you did in CFA Level 1 exam.
-Often the vignettes are too direct and you need to answer only one thing without having any chance to elaborate.
+- And require much more depth in comprehending the concepts than you did in the CFA Level 1 exam.
+Often the vignettes are too straightforward, and you need to answer only one thing without having any chance to elaborate.

-- Plan ahead and have ample time to study the whole curriculum at least 3 times and then you need to practice samples questions so that you don’t feel a certain burst of shock while attempting the vignettes in the examination hall.
+- Plan and have ample time to study the whole curriculum at least three times.
+Then practice sample questions so that you do not experience a certain burst of shock while attempting the vignettes in the examination hall.

 Know the weights of the subject (according to item sets):

-- But still you need to prioritize and give more weight to the subjects that will act mightier in the item set questions.
-So you need to know what to expect from which subjects.
+- But still, you need to prioritize and give more weight to the subjects that can act mightier in the item set questions.
+So, you need to know what to expect from them.

-- CFA is a dynamic course and every level is intertwined with each other.
+- CFA is a dynamic course, and each level is intertwined.

-- So if you want to make your mark in CFA Level 2 exam, then you need to thorough with the foundation concepts of CFA Level 1.
+- So, if you want to make your mark in the CFA Level 2 exam, you need to be thorough with the foundation concepts of CFA Level 1.

-- You may also need to go back and understand few concepts in CFA Level 1 exam.
+- You may also need to go back and understand a few concepts in the CFA Level 1 exam.

-- Thus, you need to practice a lot more before you ever get to answer everything in the examination hall perfectly.
-In the final section, we will talk about sample questions so that you can get an idea about what to expect in the question paper.
+- Thus, it would help if you practiced a lot more before you ever got to answer everything in the examination hall perfectly.
+In the final section, we will discuss sample questions to get an idea about what to expect in the question paper.

-- But practicing sample questions are must, otherwise, it would be difficult for you to clear CFA Level 2 exam in one go.
+- Practicing sample questions is a must; otherwise, it would be difficult to clear the CFA Level 2 exam in one shot.

-- Many candidates prefer to read the questions first so that they understand the kind of questions expected from the vignette (numerical, conceptual, factual) and then they read the case study.
-I have personally never tried this approach.
+- Many candidates prefer to read the questions first to understand the kind of questions expected from the vignette (numerical, conceptual, factual) and then the case study.
+However, I have never tried this approach.

-- My approach was straight forward, i used to read the vignette real quick and then the question.
-For answering the questions, anyways, you will have to refer back to vignettes time and again.
+- My approach was straightforward.
+I used to read the vignette quickly before the question.
+To answer the questions, you will have to refer back to vignettes.

 - CFA does not provide individual section passing scores.

-- However, it is safe to assume that if you get more than 70% in each section, you will not fail.
+- However, it is safe to assume that you would not fail if you scored more than 70% in each section.

-- As a strategy, i used to pick sections where I was strongest sections.
-My best section was the Financial Reporting and Analysis.
+- As a strategy, I used to pick sections where I was determined.
+My best section was Financial Reporting and Analysis.

-- Picking the strongest helps you build confidence during the exam and also help you save valuable time that can be used for attempting the weaker sections.
+- Choosing the strongest helps you build confidence during the exam and also enables you to save valuable time that you can use for attempting the weaker sections.

 CFA Level 2 Exam Fees

-It’s important to know how much you need to pay for CFA Level 2 exam.
-Let’s have a look at that first.
-As you have passed out from CFA Level 1 exam, you have already paid the enrollment fees.
-Here are the details of June 2017 exam, if you want to sit for CFA Level 2 exam.
+Knowing how much you need to pay for the CFA Level 2 exam is important.
+So, let us have a look.
+You have already paid the enrolment fees as you have passed out from the CFA Level 1 exam.
+Here are the June 2017 exam details if you want to sit for the CFA Level 2 exam.

 source: CFA Institute

-When you pay the exam registration fees, you would be receiving the following things –
+While paying the exam registration fees, you would be receiving the following things: –

-- The eBook which contains everything that you need to study for the exam (the complete curriculum to be precise).
+- The e-book contains everything needed to study for the exam (the complete curriculum, to be precise).

-- You will receive a study planner which will help you track your exam preparation and will guide you to be ahead of time.
+- You will receive a study planner that helps track your exam preparation and guide you ahead of time.

-- And finally, you would receive a mobile app which will help you access everything else mentioned above.
+- Lastly, you will be given a mobile app to help you access everything else mentioned above.

-If you want to purchase a print version of the complete curriculum, you can do so by simply paying non-refundable US $150 plus shipping.
+To purchase a print version of the complete curriculum, you can pay the non-refundable $150 plus shipping.

-CFA Level 2 exam is hard.
-And it’s considered the toughest exam in finance by comparing all the courses in the finance domain.
+CFA Level 2 exam is the most difficult exam in finance compared to all the courses in the finance domain.
 You know now why the CFA Level 2 exam needs all your effort, time, and hard work from the above examples, stats, tips, and sample questions.

-And if you’re working professional, you need to prioritize your schedule in such a way that you get to study every day at least for few hours.
-It would often be hard and you won’t feel like doing it.
+And if you are a working professional, you need to prioritize your schedule so that you get to study daily for a few hours.
+Often, it is hard, and you may feel like not doing it.
 But for a year, if you can pursue this schedule, you will certainly see it in your results.
-Hope this guide has helped you shape your idea of how to start preparing for CFA Level 2 exam.
+I hope this guide has helped you shape your idea of how to start preparing for the CFA Level 2 exam.
 Get started right away.
 The clock is ticking.